AlexsLemonade/OpenPBTA-analysis/README.md

 docker pull pgc-images.sbgenomics.com/d3b-bixu/open-pedcan:latest
 ```

-Development using the project Docker image is highly recommended.
+Development should utilize the project Docker image.
 An analysis that is developed using the project Docker image can be efficiently rerun by another developer or the original developer (after a long time since it is developed), without dependency or numerical issues.
-This would significantly facilitate the following tasks that are constantly performed by all developers of the OpenPedCan-analysis project.
+This will significantly facilitate the following tasks that are constantly performed by all developers of the OpenPedCan-analysis project.

 - Review another developer's pull request, including code and results.
 For more information about pull request and review, see [the guideline for how to contribute to the OpenPedCan-analysis repository](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/blob/dev/CONTRIBUTING.md#contribution-guidelines-for-the-openpbta-analysis).
 - Update the results of an analysis module that is developed by another developer.
 For example, rerun the same analysis module with new data.